MahmoudFakhry/STTFN-Model/README.md

 This repository has a strict license to ensure read-only rights, for educational and research purposes.
 Check the LICENSE.md for more.

-# What is a Spatiotemporal Fusion Network?
+# What is a Spatiotemporal Temperature Fusion Network?
 (STTFN)

 _Our implementation is based on the works of Zhixianh Yin, Penghai Wu, and Giles M. Foody in "Spatiotemporal Fusion of Land Surface Temperature Based on a Convolutional Neural Network"_

 The specific research paper, including the model architecture, can be found here: https://ieeexplore.ieee.org/document/9115890

-A Spatiotemporal Fusion Network is a multiscale fusion-based convolutional neural network utilized to build nonlinear relationships between input and output images -- in this case, Land Surface Temperature (LST) satellite imaging.
+A Spatiotemporal Temperature Fusion Network (STTFN) is a multiscale fusion-based convolutional neural network utilized to build nonlinear relationships between input and output images -- in this case, Land Surface Temperature (LST) satellite imaging.
 By utilizing two convolutional neural networks to predict a forward sequence and a backward sequence, we can predict a "middle" sequence, filling in possible missing or damaged LST satellite imaging.

 In remote sensing, MODIS satellite data is considered lower resolution, but common -- while Landsat satellite data is higher resolution, but rarer.
 Utilizing this STTFN method, we aim to use the context of surrounding Landsat and MODIS imagery to infer Landsat-quality imaging for days where there would typically be none.
 For later descriptions in this document, Landsat imagery will be referred to as L# (with the # dictating the timestamp in relation to the prediction image), and MODIS will be referred to as M#, with the same rules.